 sudo nmcli networking on

-ifup & ifdown Commands for Managing Network
+ifup & ifdown Commands for Managing the Network

 The ifup & ifdown commands directly handle the network interface and change its state to one that can send and receive data.
 Use ifdown to shut down all network interfaces and then use ifup to turn all network interfaces back on.
 The combination of both of these commands is very important.
-This step will not make the network icon disappear on your system and you will not be able to have any kind of network connection at the same time:
+This step will not make the network icon disappear from your system and you will not be able to have any kind of network connection at the time:

 sudo ifdown -a